Transverse Surgery on Knots in Contact 3-Manifolds: Overtwisted Surgeries

-There is currently no example of a transverse knot $(S^3,\xi_{\rm{std}})$ where inadmissible transverse surgery is tight, yet $T$ does not satisfy the conditions of Theorem~\ref{transversegolla}.
+Here, $\epsilon(K)$ is a knot invariant coming from Heegaard Floer homology that takes values in $\{0, \pm 1\}$.
+Mark and Tosun's original paper was in the context of positive contact surgeries on Legendrian knots, and can be converted back to the original formulation by replacing $sl$ with $tb - rot$ and $r$ with $r - tb$.
+There is currently no example of a transverse knot $(S^3,\xi_{\rm{std}})$ where some inadmissible transverse surgery is tight, yet $T$ does not satisfy the conditions of Theorem~\ref{transversemt}.
 The natural question is whether those surgeries whose contact invariant vanishes are indeed overtwisted.
 Theorem~\ref{overtwistedsurgery} gives examples where the surgery is overtwisted, lending support to a positive answer to the following question.

 \begin{question} Is the tightness of surgeries on transverse knots in $S^3$ characterised by the contact class of the surgered manifold? \end{question}